-As to the gift of interpretations, I've seen American Nazarene leaders visiting other countries listen to people speaking a language which the church leaders did not understand.
-Yet, they found themselves able to understand and comprehend fully what was being said.
+As to the gift of interpretations, I've seen American Nazarene leaders visiting other countries listen to people speaking a language that the church leaders did not understand.
+Yet, they could understand and fully comprehend what was being said.
 I think those Nazarene leaders were manifesting a Holy Spirit-given gift of interpretations.

 The gifting of the Holy Spirit is actively at work in the Church of the Nazarene, even though that gifting takes on different forms than our Pentecostal friends think it should.

-My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of the fruit of the Spirit which Paul explains in Galatians 5:22-23.
-In that passage Paul contrasts the life controlled by the sinful nature with the life controlled by the Spirit.
-In that list of what the fruit of the Spirit involves there's nothing about "speaking in tongues."
+My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of the fruit of the Spirit that Paul explains in Galatians 5:22-23.
+In that passage, Paul contrasts the life controlled by the sinful nature with the life controlled by the Spirit.
+In that list of what the fruit of the Spirit involves, there is nothing about "speaking in tongues."
 Isn't that significant?
-If ecstatic utterances are the telltale sign that one has been baptized in the Holy Spirit, shouldn't it be in that list in Galatians?
+If ecstatic utterances are the telltale sign that one has been baptized in the Holy Spirit, shouldn't it be on that list in Galatians 5?

 For this and other reasons, I have misgivings about demanding a physical sign for God's work within us.
 When the Pharisees and Sadducees asked Jesus for a "sign from heaven," He responded: "A wicked and adulterous generation looks for a miraculous sign" (Matthew 12:39).
 One reason I'm not on the bandwagon that sees "tongues" as a miraculous sign is that I don't want to be identified as part of a wicked and adulterous generation.

 My answer: Look at the context of Paul's "boast" about speaking in tongues (1 Corinthians 14:18-19).
-His point is that he would rather speak five words and be understood than speak ten thousand which no one around him understands.
+His point is that he would rather speak five words and be understood than speak ten thousand words that no one around him understands.